 As a TA, your work directly impacts the lives of undergraduates and their learning.
 Doing your job well is essential to fulfilling the University's mission.

 There are many reasons why you have become a TA, not the least of which is financial support for your graduate studies.
-A TA is typically 60 hours per term and during the 2012-2013 academic session, the rate of pay was $37.88.
+A TA is typically 60 hours per term and during the 2013-2014 academic session, the rate of pay is $37.88.
 The department will try to give each graduate student in the MASc and PhD program one TA assignment as part of your funding package.
 If you choose to take a second TA assignment, the stipend will be over and above your guaranteed funding package.
 M.Eng students are welcome to apply, but are not guaranteed positions.

 The department will be following the PSAC Local 901 Collective Agreement.
 Please watch this page for Graduate Teaching Assistantship Postings, as well as the Faculty webpage and the Union webpage.